-All candidates are required to attend the oral examination (viva) at the RVC (Camden or Hawkshead campus).
+All candidates are required to attend the oral examination (viva) at the RVC (Camden or Hawkshead campus) in person.
 It is therefore advisable that they remain in the country between submission of the thesis and the viva.
+Oral examinations via Skype are not normally permitted but may be considered in very exceptional circumstances, which must be approved by the Head of the Graduate School.